tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

 - important concepts for learning about causal effects
   - replication
     - need to have multi units
-  - SUTBA: stable unit treatment value assumption
+  - SUTVA: stable unit treatment value assumption
     - no interference干涉 between units: treatment assignment of one unit does not affect potential outcomes of another unit
     - only one version of each treatment
   - assignment mechanism